Twitchfire plot in the Hero AU

 And then she disappears.

-Twitch is completely caught off guard but quickly starts desperately begging her to stay and talk, despite not knowing where she is or if she's even in earshot anymore.
-Eventually it starts to sink in and she breaks down crying, apologizing and telling her she loves her too, hoping she was bluffing about leaving and just wanted to guilt Twitch into actually apologizing.
+Sunbird is completely caught off guard but quickly starts desperately begging her to stay and talk, despite not knowing where she is or if she's even in earshot anymore.
+Eventually it starts to sink in and she breaks down crying, apologizing and telling her she loves her too, hoping she was bluffing about leaving and just wanted to guilt Sunbird into actually apologizing.

 She wasn't.

-She won't tell xen what happened (despite her angst, afraid xe'll kill her if xe finds out she isn't working with Twitch anymore), but xe can tell she's upset, and the fact that Twitch hasn't been around to visit Spitfire suggests to xen that either something happened to her, or something came between their relationship.
-Since Hazel and Nightshade visit more often, they're able to tell xen that Twitch is alive and... physically well.
+She won't tell xen what happened (despite her angst, afraid xe'll kill her if xe finds out she isn't working with Sunbird anymore), but xe can tell she's upset, and the fact that Sunbird hasn't been around to visit Spitfire suggests to xen that either something happened to her, or something came between their relationship.
+Since Hazel and Nightshade visit more often, they're able to tell xen that Sunbird is alive and... physically well.

 Tiana hasn't taken it particularly well either, but because Spitfire is the one enforcing the distance, she's at least able to hold onto the hope that Spitfire will drop this nonsense and come back soon.
 As time ticks on, she slowly loses hope and starts to mourn the relationship.
 A part of her is almost relieved that the relationship ended before it became romantic because she doesn't think it would've worked out but it would've gotten her hopes up more.